jaeyp/c3r/git/README.md

 # you don't have to remove an existing .git folder
 ~$ git remote add origin <repository-url>
-~$ git pull origin master --allow-unrelated-histories ~$ git push origin master
+~$ git pull origin master --allow-unrelated-histories
-# you might face with conflicts (e.g. in README.md)
+# you might have to resolve conflicts here (e.g. in README.md)
+~$ git push origin master
 ```

 * Reload ~/.gitconfig